DongqiFu/DPPIN/README.md

 ## Statistics of Datasets in DPPIN
-The statistics of the twelve generated dynamic networks are shown in Table 1.
+The statistics of the twelve generated dynamic network datasets are shown in Table 1.

 <p align="center"> Table 1.
 Statistics of DPPIN. </p>
 <p align="center"> <img align="center" src="/data_stats.jpg" width="840" height="280"> </p>